MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md

 Manage Apple Mac computers with the Configuration Manager client for macOS.

 The macOS client installation package isn't supplied with the Configuration Manager media.
-Download the **Clients for Additional Operating Systems** from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=47719).
+Download it from the Microsoft Download Center, [Microsoft Endpoint Configuration Manager - macOS Client (64-bit)](https://www.microsoft.com/download/details.aspx?id=100850).

 For more information, see [How to deploy clients to Macs](/sccm/core/clients/deploy/deploy-clients-to-macs).